-- You will have a bandage covering your chest tube incision(s).
+- You’ll have a bandage covering your chest tube incision(s).

 - You may have some thin, yellow or pink-colored drainage from this area.
 This is normal.
-Place a bandage (Band-Aid®) or dry piece of gauze over the area and change the bandage as needed.
+Put a bandage (such as a Band-Aid®) or dry piece of gauze over the area.
+Change the bandage as needed.

 How can I prevent constipation?

-You may be constipated (have fewer bowel movements than what’s normal for you) after your surgery.
+You may be constipated (have fewer bowel movements than usual) after your surgery.
 This is a common side effect of pain medication.
+To avoid constipation:

-- Take an over-the-counter medication such as docusate sodium (Colace®), which is a stool softener, and senna (Senokot®), which is a laxative.
-Continue taking them until you’re no longer taking prescription pain medication.
+Take an over-the-counter medication such as docusate sodium (Colace®), which is a stool softener, and senna (Senokot®), which is a laxative.
+Keep taking them until you’re no longer taking prescription pain medication.

 - Take _____ capsules of docusate sodium 3 times a day.